Theatre Safety Manual

 Personal Protective Equipment

-In addition to normal permitted work cloting (see Scene Shop Safety Rules, Item 1) the shops are provided with personal protective equipment.
+In addition to normal permitted work clothing (see Scene Shop Safety Rules) the shops are provided with personal protective equipment.
 Use of such equipment is not optional and shall be used at all times when performing associated activities.

 Such personal protective equipment shall include but is not limited to:

-PROTECTIVE GLOVES are required when working with solvents or solvent based (non-water based) chemicals and materials.
+- PROTECTIVE GLOVES are required when working with solvents or solvent based (non-water based) chemicals and materials.
 Extended exposure to water based chemicals (such as paint) shall also require the use of protective gloves.
-Refer to MSDS for guidelines as to appropriate equipment.
+Refer to SDS for guidelines as to appropriate equipment.

 TO LOAD A BATTEN SAFELY:

 With Flyman at the lock rail and loaders on the loading gallery:

 - Flyman calls “HEADS UP” and lowers batten to floor.

 - Flyman gives clearance to deck crew to place the load on batten.

 - AFTER load is on batten, Flyman estimates weight and directs loaders to load the arbor with appropriate weights equal to the load.